the-teachingRSE-project/end_of_RSEng/correspondence/rebuttal-1.md

 They also use a different vocabulary compared to software engineers.
 The addition of SE literature is definitively an improvement for the manuscript.

+> Research Software Engineering and Research Software Engineer ae occasionally written in full when the abbreviation could be used

+We have used the abbreviation now in all places except where it is part of a name or a paublication.
+Also we refrained from starting the intro with an abbreviation.

+> Why is Research Software capitalised?

+Now it is lower-case, except in names or publication titles.

+> The titles in section 2 aren’t consistent in how they are capitalised

+Thanks for spotting this, now hte titles are properly capitalised.

 \newpage

 ## Reviewer C